Dallon Weekes

 Dallon James Weekes (born May 4, 1981) is an American singer, songwriter, musician, and record producer.
-He is best known as a member of Panic! at the Disco from 2009 to 2017, performing in the band as a bassist, keyboardist, backing vocalist, and songwriter.
-He was also the frontman of the power pop band and later solo musical project The Brobecks.
-Weekes currently performs as the frontman for the rock duo I Dont Know How But They Found Me.
+He is the frontman of the indie pop band the Brobecks, which temporarily operated as a solo project through the late 2000s.
+He was then a member of Panic! at the Disco from 2009 to 2017, performing in the band as a bassist, keyboardist, and backing vocalist.
+Weekes currently performs as the frontman of I Dont Know How but They Found Me.